 Tel.: +49 30 300 117-543

-The course comprises 120 ECTS credits, which can be earned in four full-time study semesters.
-The ECTS credits are spread to a similar extent across the semesters, with the Master thesis to be written in the final semester.
+The course comprises of 120 ECTS credits, which can be earned over four full-time study semesters.
+The ECTS credits are spread to a similar extent across three semesters, with the Master thesis to be written in the final semester.

 The course is arranged in five areas of study.
-In addition, there is a compulsory elective subject which is intended to give the students the opportunity to focus on a scientific or academic field in line with their own interests (e.g. Clinical Neuropsychology or Social Trauma or Selective Areas of Work and Organizational Psychology or Other Fields).
-Furthermore, the students should gain work experience by completing practical, work-placement professional training of at least 330 hours.
+In addition, there is a compulsory elective subject which is intended to give the students the opportunity to focus on a scientific or academic field in line with their own interests (e.g. Clinical Neuropsychology, Social Trauma, Selective Areas of Work and Organizational Psychology or Other Fields).
+Furthermore, the students should gain work experience by completing a practical internship of at least 330 hours.

-1. History of Psychoanalysis in the Context of the Establishment of Psychology as a Science (6 ECTS)
+1. History of Psychoanalysis in the Context Establishing Psychology as a Science (6 ECTS)